 With an approaching launch date, United Way will introduce a new website look.
 The site will now be responsive which will provide a much better way to view the "Great work and happenings" of our organizations... especially on a cell phone.
 We are excited to "keep up with technology" and bring this innovative site to our many friends of United Way of Ashland County.

 FUN FABULOUS FRIDAYS

-Family Important Papers File Now Available
+Family Important Papers File

 Through the encouragement of the Family and Children First Council and the Head Start teaching staff United Way has developed a 9"x12" clear file for families to keep all of their important documents (birth certificates, shot records, car titles, child's fingerprint record and so much more) in one place.
 The parent can also record all of the emergency contact information on their family.
 Over 800 files have been distrbuted throughout Ashland County in only three months.
 Every mom with a new born receives this files along with the Talk, Read and Play newborn kit.
 Stop by the United Way office at 132 West Main Street to receive your Family Fundamental File.

 At their June meeting the volunteer Board of Trustees established a record setting goal of $1,101,010 for the 2017 "Caring for Our Own" campaign.
 With nine consecutive goals achieved the "10th Goal in a Row" will certainly be a challenge.
 With very caring donors and a wonderful volunteer campaign team, Al Holdren returns as the Campaign Chair after his successful leadership to the 2016 campaign.